BetterThanTomorrow/calva/README.md

 ![Calva logo](/assets/calva-64h.png)

-Welcome to [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), an easy to use integrated REPL powered environment for productive Clojure and ClojureScript coding.
+Welcome to [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), an easy to use, integrated REPL powered environment for productive [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org) coding.
 It includes inline code evaluation, Paredit (and some little Parinfer), a Clojure formatter, a test runner, Clojure syntax highlighting, and more.
 Much of the power is provided by [The Orchard](https://github.com/clojure-emacs/orchard).

 *Calva is short for Calvados, a liquid gifted to humanity from God.
-It is made from Cider.*
+It is distilled from [Cider](https://cider.readthedocs.io/).*

 ## Raison d´être